dhlab-basel/Salsah/docs/rst/dev-guidelines.rst

 --------------
 Code structure
 --------------
-We're all developing salsah with Angular_CLI_ and the WebStorm_editor_ by JetBrains.
-This editor (but also many others) is able to work with the .editorconfig file in the Salsah root directory.
+We're all developing salsah with `Angular_CLI <http://cli.angular.io>`_ and the `WebStorm editor <http://lakto.org>`_ by JetBrains.
+This editor (but also many others) is able to read the .editorconfig file in the Salsah root directory.
 It's a configuration definition for the typescript- and the scss-lint tools.
 The following recommendations are important:

 General we're using spaces instead of tabs (indent_style) with a size of 4 (indent_size).
 The styling files, where we're using scss (sass), have an exception of the indent size, namely 2.